Need a reference of things to do when the kids are sick? Make caring for a sick child much easier with this helpful checklist.

 Then, find out from your doctor when she recommends you bring your child in for a fever.
-This depends on your child’s age and other symptoms he may have, so your doctor will know best when it’s time to bring him in.
+This depends on his age and other symptoms he may have, so your doctor will know best when it’s time to bring him in.
 For instance, a low-grade fever for a newborn can be more alarming than it is for a five-year-old.

 3. Sanitize your home

 Germs travel fast.
 A few holidays ago, each member of my family caught and passed the stomach flu on to one another over the span of a few days.
 It was not pretty.

 I learned that the easiest ways to avoid spreading germs is to immediately sanitize all the areas that may have been infected.
 The fewer germs, the less contamination for other family members.
 Generally, this means: